-While we didn’t go on a full-fledged spending spree, the grief we felt colored how we perceived the money.
+While we didn’t go on a full-fledged spending spree, the grief we felt colored how we perceived the money from his retirement account and life insurance.
 Before dad died, we had this great human being in our lives.
 After he died, we had money.

 This made it difficult to keep everything in perspective and—given what was by now a family propensity to live beyond our means—let’s just say there were many trips to the mall in the years that followed.
 The purchases didn’t bring him back but they did make it seem like he was still a part of our lives.

 As a result of all this, by the time I turned twenty what I knew about money could be summed up as follows:

 - Money was a source of stress and anxiety.

 - Managing money was hard and I was likely going to fail.